-Why is extravagance bad?
+Why is extravagance wicked?

 Those who are not frugal will waste their time, energy, and money on wasteful endeavors and people.
 These wasteful endeavors and people will not serve the individual’s long-term, sustainable goals.

 For example, spending your money on fast food will satisfy your desire for tasteful junk in the here and now.
-However, your money goes to support a low-brow corporation which gives you mediocre, dangerous food.
+However, your money goes to support a low-brow corporation that gives you mediocre, dangerous food.
 This food will undermine your health.
 In the long-term, you’ll have less money, feel like crap, and damage your health.